pulumi/docs/pulumi-hugo/themes/default/content/blog/peace-of-mind-with-cloud-secret-providers/index.md

 {{< /chooser >}}

-Now we need to verify the value is _actually_ encrypted.
+Now we need to verify if the value is _actually_ encrypted.
 An easy way to do that is to try and export the secret value without access to the key.
 Let's unset the AWS_PROFILE environment variable and then rerun `Pulumi up`:

 ```bash
 unset AWS_PROFILE